victormorc/SW_NOTES/README.md

 This repository gathers information regarding several SW design, principles and patterns.
 Some ideas are compiled from distinguished authors as Donald Knuth, Niklaus Wirth, Kent Beck, Robert C Martin, David Thomas, Andrew Hunt...
 And some others are my humble opinion

+## THINK TWICE BEFORE DOING ANYTHING
+This is a premise for any engineer.
+It is the golden rule.

+Before diving into code or desing, take time to consider several approaches to tackle the issue.

+## LESS IS MORE

 ## SW AS A TOOL
 Software is just another tool used by engineers to solve problems.
 A software program, ideally, is created to solve one problem.
 Therefore, do not create more problems in order to solve one.